ohadfarkash/endato-address-match-routine/docs/journal.md

         1. First for full address
         2. Then for partial address (state only)
         3. If enrichment is successful return enriched record
+## 02-13-24 01
+Issues have been risen with the API.
+At around 3:00pm the API began blocking calls.
+After contacting multiple representatives, it was suggested that the account be "upgraded" to the paid version to aleviate the issues.
+Unfortunately, speaking with a sales representative did not accomplish activation of the account.

+Client was informed of the situation, and is also reluctant to proceed with a different API.
+Options are being explored.
+## 02-14-24 00
+Major shift in technology used to aquire data for record enrichment.
+Instead of API calls, program will now use web scraping.
+This is to avoid charges related to API matches.

+To accomplish this, puppeteer was used.
+Along with puppeteer is a generic adblocker and tacker blocking system, and a masking system.
+These aid in bypassing the Cloudflare security being used to protect the site from bots.

+Along witht his major change, the system for mutating record names has changed.
+This is to make it more accurate, and closer align it with the actual process used by the client in matching records manually.
+The positive effect of this change is also a near half reduction in permutations, thus equating to double the total enrichment rate.

+Client was informed of the changes and has approved use of the scraping based system.
+As such the branch has been moved to master, and furthur development will revolve around web scraping techniques.

+The following is a rough list of remaining tasks:
+- Update README
+    - Add basic user guide
+- Create an elapse time counter for determining how long the application took to process
+- Install the application on clients browser and instruct on usage.